State Seasonal Update Regional breakdown Central Tablelands LLS region

 Individual drought indicators

-• Continued rainfall will be needed to ensure the other indicators continue to improve.
+• Continued rainfall will be needed to ensure the underlying indicators continue to build on recent improvements, particularly at Bathurst and Mudgee.